The boundary value problem for Laplacian on differential forms and conformally Einstein infinity: Some combinatorial identities

-When choosing $\lambda=\tfrac{\beta}{2}-N$ for some $N\in\N$, $\tfrac{\beta}{2}-\lambda=N$ becomes a positive integer, as required by definition of the dual Hahn polynomials. \begin{bem} One can easily realize that there is no hypergeometric series representative for $s^{(\pm)}_m(y)$.
+\begin{bem} One can easily realize that there is no hypergeometric series representative for $s^{(\pm)}_m(y)$.
 For example, the subleading coefficients in such an expansion do not factorize nicely into linear factors.
-Moreover, the quotients of successive coefficients are not rational functions in the summation index (which is, in fact, the defining property of a hypergeometric series). \end{bem} Thirdly, as a consequence of Proposition \ref{Identities6}, the polynomial $s^{(1)}_m$ is a linear combination of generalized hypergeometric functions of type $(3,2)$ and $(2,1)$,
+Moreover, the quotients of successive coefficients are not rational functions in the summation index (which is, in fact, the defining property of a hypergeometric series). \end{bem} Thirdly, as a consequence of Theorem \ref{Identities6}, the polynomial $s^{(1)}_m$ is a linear combination of generalized hypergeometric functions of type $(3,2)$ and $(2,1)$,

 Notice that the coefficients of the previous linear combination are $y$-independent.